-(2) An elaborate mechanivsm has been developed for investigating and evaluating the credit worthiness, credit standing, credit capacity, character, and general reputation of consumers. ”creditworthiness,”.
+(2) An elaborate mechanism has been developed for investigating and evaluating the credit worthiness, credit standing, credit capacity, character, and general reputation of consumers. ”creditworthiness,”.

 (3) Consumer reporting agencies have assumed a vital role in assembling and evaluating consumer credit and other information on consumers.

-(4) There is a need to insure that consumer reporting agencies exercise their grave responsibilities with fairness, impartiality, and a respect for the consumer’s right to privacy.
+(4) There is a need to ensure that consumer reporting agencies exercise their grave responsibilities with fairness, impartiality, and a respect for the consumer’s right to privacy.

 Up (b) Reasonable procedures